Guide to Buying Property in France

 The process of buying property in France is different from other countries.
 There are a series of steps that the process follows with the entire process taking about 3 months to complete.
 The steps involved include:

-The conveyancing process – This process takes about 3 months to complete and is carried out by a Notaire.
+This process takes approximately 10-12 weeks to complete and is carried out by a Notaire.

 Besides the cost of the property itself you also need to factor in other costs that relate to mortgage or professional fees.
 Here is a run down of the types of fees you need to consider during the property buying process.